hobby-labs/samba-ad-container/README.md

 # How to run a primary DC
 ## Run primary DC
-Run a primary DC like below.
+You can run a primary DC like below.

 ```
 docker run --name pdc01 --hostname pdc01 \